skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Thordek was an NPC in our second campaign.
 As the campaign drew to a
 > close, Joe (the DM) decided he'd rather try a different character,
 > as opposed to playing Yoeg again.
-He wanted to play a Dwarf, so
+He wanted to play a dwarf, so
 > using the already-established character Thordek made sense.

 ## Thu'fir